hazelcast/hazelcast/hazelcast-documentation/src/DistributedEvents.md

 public void memberAttributeChanged(MemberAttributeEvent memberAttributeEvent) {       System.err.println("Member attribute changed: " + memberAttributeEvent);     }
      }```

-The membership listener outputs the addresses of the members joined/left and which attribute is changed on which member, in the cases where the respective event is fired.
+When a respective event is fired, the membership listener outputs the addresses of the members joined/left and which attribute is changed on which member.

 ### Distributed Object Listener